mikependon/RepoDB/README.md

 It is your best alternative ORM to both Dapper and EntityFramework.

 :wave: Hey [Scott](https://www.hanselman.com/), thank you for [endorsing](https://twitter.com/shanselman/status/1284990438525464576) RepoDB into the community of .NET.

-## Latest News

-We are announcing the [GA](https://github.com/mikependon/RepoDB/releases/tag/v1.12.4) of [RepoDB v1.12.4](https://www.nuget.org/packages/RepoDb/1.12.4) and its extended packages at [v1.1.1](https://www.nuget.org/packages/RepoDb.SqlServer/1.1.1).
-This release has included the complete support to the [CancellationToken](https://docs.microsoft.com/en-us/dotnet/api/system.threading.cancellationtoken?view=netcore-3.1).

-Please also be reminded of the recent [GA](https://github.com/mikependon/RepoDB/releases/tag/v1.12.0) of [RepoDB v1.12.0](https://www.nuget.org/packages/RepoDb/1.12.0), one of the biggest release of this library.
-In this release, we covered the support to [F#](https://fsharp.org/), [Class Handler](https://repodb.net/feature/classhandlers), Advanced and New Enhanced Compiler, [Typed Results](https://repodb.net/operation/executequery#typed-result) and many more.

-Read more from our official blog [release notes](https://repodb.net/blogs/repodb/2020/09/24/repodb-version-release-fsharp-classhandler.html) and/or in the official Github [release](https://github.com/mikependon/RepoDB/releases/tag/v1.12.0) page.

 ## Benefits/Advantages